 …and added in 2019 more Pixar fun:

 …then the parade goes back to scary, ending with Disney villains!

-The Liberty Square and Cosmic Rays dance parties left three years ago, but there’s still an outdoor Monsters-themed dance party at the thingy between Astro-Orbiter and Space Mountain.
+The Liberty Square dance party left years ago, but there’s still an outdoor Monsters-themed dance party at the thingy between Astro-Orbiter and Space Mountain.

 …not much attended, at least during my visit to it.

 You’ll also find lots of Halloween-themed merchandise.
 Some is specific to the party (and may be sold out–see your brochure for locations) and the rest is generally available–including, somewhat jarringly, in the Christmas shop.